-A key goal of Service Planning is the inclusion and representation of special audiences, such as those marginalized by gender, age, disability, sexual orientation, geography, access to technology, etc. In using each tool, Hubs and implementing partners have opportunities to consider: 1) disproportionate effects of a development problem on these audiences, 2) whether their needs are adequately addressed, and 3) whether the design and delivery of services can be strengthened to help reduce their vulnerability.
+A key goal of Service Planning is the inclusion and representation of special audiences, such as those marginalized by gender, age, ethnicity, disability, sexual orientation, geography, access to technology, etc. In using each tool, Hubs and implementing partners have opportunities to consider: 1) disproportionate effects of a development problem on these audiences, 2) whether their needs are adequately addressed, and 3) whether the design and delivery of services can be strengthened to help reduce their vulnerability.
 The Service Concept and Theory of Change documents should be catalysts for considering and integrating the needs of these audiences in the high-level vision of a service.

-experience across the global network and enable Hubs to adapt existing solutions -- including tools, data products, platforms, methods, engagement and outreach strategies -- from one region to another.
+between Hubs.
+By documenting the consultation and design stages systematically, SERVIR can effectively share knowledge and experience across the global network and enable Hubs to adapt existing solutions -- including tools, data products, platforms, methods, engagement and outreach strategies -- from one region to another.

 Activities that do not require Service Planning: Occasionally, a Hub may undertake an activity that will not go through the Service Planning process.
 This may apply to certain low-effort, one-off activities; special requests from USAID or another key partner; or other activities that present a special opportunity or deliver a strategic benefit.
 These sorts of activities should be an exception.
-Service Planning is intended to be focus resources, ensure activities contribute to the impact described in the Theory of Change, and enhance long-term partnerships.
+Service Planning is intended to focus resources, ensure activities contribute to the impact described in the Theory of Change, and enhance long-term partnerships.
 One-off activities run the risk of diverting attention and resources from the Hub's key priorities.